Using Modules in Templates

 After a module has been defined, you can get its field values at the template level through the content.widgets dict.

-- A unique name for that module: gives the module a unique identity in the context of the template
+- Module name: gives the module a unique identity in the context of the template.

 - Path: depending on the tag, defines the location of where the module is in the design manager.